scottpetrovic/krita-documentation/reference_manual/blending_modes/negative.rst

 Checks per pixel of which layer the pixel-value is highest/lowest, and then subtracts the lower value from the higher-value.

 .. figure:: /images/blending_modes/Blending_modes_Difference_Sample_image_with_dots.png
    :align: center

    Left: **Normal**.
 Right: **Difference**.

+.. index:: !
+Equivelance
 .. _bm_equivalence:

 Equivalence
 ~~~~~~~~~~~

 Subtracts the underlying layer from the upper-layer.
 Then inverts that.
-Seems to produce the same result as [[#Difference|Difference]].
+Seems to produce the same result as :ref:`bm_difference`.

 .. figure:: /images/blending_modes/Blending_modes_Equivalence_Sample_image_with_dots.png
    :align: center

    Left: **Normal**.
 Right: **Equivalence**.

+.. index:: !
+Exclusion
 .. _bm_exclusion:

 Exclusion